Albert Geyser: Legacy

 Contemporaneous appraisals that lauded Geyser's political involvement included that of Alan Paton, president of the Liberal Party (LP).
 Paton lauded Geyser (with Beyers Naudé) in his opening address to the National Conference of the LP in July 1965 as "brave" for being willing "to suffer for what they believe to be right, and who can see that separate development is the great white myth".
 In 1988 the 64th issue of the Journal of Theology for Southern Africa was devoted to Geyser's memory, with contributions by former colleagues and students.
+Geyser’s legacy has also been reassessed in terms of his standing as a New Testament scholar and the relationship between his biblical scholarship and his opposition to apartheid.
+Later studies have emphasised that his critique of apartheid emerged particularly from his New Testament ecclesiology: his conviction that there could ultimately be only one church in Christ led him to reject the theological legitimacy of racially defined churches and racial exclusion from Christian fellowship.

 Concerted efforts have recently been made to restore Geyser's largely forgotten contributions to the resistance against apartheid.
 Individual and co-authored scholarly articles by A G van Aarde e.a.
 (1992, 2014) and Van Eck (1995) positively assessed his roles in theology, church and society.
 Geyser's arguments against the theological justification of apartheid, like that of his colleague Adrianus van Selms at Pretoria, lay the groundwork that ultimately led to its complete rejection in 2010 by the NHK.
 Van Selms was, with Berend Gemser, one of the dissenters from the NHK's theological justification of apartheid.

 Geyser's theological interpretations which led to his successful court cases against the NHK and Pont affected the content and style of the NHK's theologians for at least two decades.
 The denomination's pronouncements, to counter Geyser's, became ever more explicitly aligned with apartheid.

-In a 2011 memorial lecture in Leeuwarden Casper Labuschagne highlighted that it was Geyser who had initiated the formation of the Christian Institute and had co-founded the ecumenical newspaper Pro Veritate with Ben Engelbrecht.
+In a 2011 memorial lecture in Leeuwarden, Casper Labuschagne highlighted that it was Geyser who had initiated the formation of the Christian Institute and had co-founded the ecumenical newspaper Pro Veritate with Ben Engelbrecht.
 Labushcagne had been dismissed from the University of Pretoria in 1967 for supporting Geyser, and subsequently emigrated to the Netherlands.
-In 2014 an annual memorial lecture in honour of Geyser was instituted by the Faculty of Theology at the University of Pretoria.
-The first such lecture was presented by James Loader, whom the Faculty denied an appointment due to his opposition to the NHK's racial viewpoints.
+In 2014 the Faculty of Theology at the University of Pretoria instituted the A. S. Geyser Commemorative Lecture in recognition of his theological and anti-apartheid legacy.
+The inaugural lecture was delivered by James Loader, whom the Faculty had previously denied an appointment because of his opposition to the NHK’s racial viewpoints.
+Subsequent commemorative lectures and scholarship contributed to renewed attention to Geyser’s previously neglected role in Afrikaner theological resistance to apartheid.